maulikdave-fh/ddd/README.md

+# What DDD is for?
+1. Complex domains
+2. Difficult communication between domain experts and technical people
+3. Muddled concepts

+It has 2 portions;
+## Strategic Design
+1. Establish boundaries, isolating different designs
+2. Focus design efforts on most valuable parts

+## Tactaical Design
+1. Collaborative exploration of models
+2. Emphasis on language of design

 # What is Domain Driven Design?
 According to Eric Evans, a domain model is not a particular diagram; it is the idea that the diagram is intended to convey.
 It is not just the knowledge in a domain expert’s head; it is a rigorously organized and selective abstraction of that knowledge.
 A diagram can represent and communicate a model, as can carefully written code, as can an English sentence.